 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 The submission has not been previously published, nor is it under consideration by another journal.

-The submission file is in MS Word template.
+- The submission file is in MS Word and follows the SDH Template

 From 18 May 2018, the contents of Studies in Digital Heritage are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 Our submitting authors pay no fee and retain the copyright to their own work.
 The journal itself is public and free.
 Studies in Digital Heritage is here to advance the state of the art, not to milk department budgets.

 How this works: in order to submit their work to the journal, authors must agree to the terms of the CC BY-NC 4.0 license.
 Once an article is published under such a license, anyone is free to share and adapt its contents—provided only that they do so for noncommercial purposes and properly attribute the shared or adapted information.
 Details of these terms can be found on the Creative Commons website.

 Studies in Digital Heritage will insert the following note at the end of any work published in the journal:

 © [Year] by the authors; licensee Studies in Digital Heritage, Indiana University, Bloomington, IN, USA.
 This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution License CC BY-NC 4.0 (https://creativecommons.org/licenses/by-nc/4.0/).